 Fully functional prototypes have been finished and were used for fine-tuning of sound and functionality.
 To be honest, they sound superb!

-These prototypes have been presented on the recent CanJam Europe event in Berlin and were received extremely well by all who gave them a listen.
+These prototypes have been presented on the CanJam Europe event in Berlin last year and were received extremely well by all who gave them a listen.
 By Headfonia the SOUL was elected "best amp of the show".

-If all goes well, the amp should be ready for production in the spring of 2018.
+The design of the amp has been finalized and if all goes well, production will start in October 2018.
 It will be produced by the German company LAKE PEOPLE.

 PRICES and SALES STRATEGY: